Lily-Le/IndoorRelocation/README.md

 test_explore: Process of evaluating the trained models.

-The datasets are downloaded as indicated in the https://github.com/ethz-asl/hfnet/blob/master/doc/datasets.md.
-SfM models of Aachen, RobotCar, CMU, and Extended CMU, built SuperPoint and usable with HF-Net, are provided https://projects.asl.ethz.ch/datasets/doku.php?id=cvpr2019hfnet.
-Download and unpack the HF-Net weights in $EXPER_PATH/hfnet/.
-To localize with NV+SP, download the network weights of NetVLAD(http://rpg.ifi.uzh.ch/datasets/netvlad/vd16_pitts30k_conv5_3_vlad_preL2_intra_white.zip) and SuperPoint(https://github.com/MagicLeapResearch/SuperPointPretrainedNetwork/blob/master/superpoint_v1.pth) and put them in $DATA_PATH/weights/.
+The datasets are downloaded as indicated in the [dataset documentation](doc/datasets.md).
+SfM models of Aachen, RobotCar, CMU, and Extended CMU, built SuperPoint and usable with HF-Net, are provided [here](https://projects.asl.ethz.ch/datasets/doku.php?id=cvpr2019hfnet).
+Download and unpack the HF-Net weights in `$EXPER_PATH/hfnet/`.
+To localize with NV+SP, download the network weights of [NetVLAD](http://rpg.ifi.uzh.ch/datasets/netvlad/vd16_pitts30k_conv5_3_vlad_preL2_intra_white.zip) and [SuperPoint](https://github.com/MagicLeapResearch/SuperPointPretrainedNetwork/blob/master/superpoint_v1.pth) and put them in `$DATA_PATH/weights/`.